 No, the CancerKB is integrated into the VSClinical AMP workflow.
 Additionally, you can submit your interpretations to this database, which will be reviewed by our expert panel and added to the catalog.
 If you are interested in adding the AMP workflow to your license, let our team know here!

-We’re considering validating CNV analysis for a whole genome/whole exome analysis using a total of 25 samples.
-Will that essentially suffice for our initial needs and thereafter subsequently include additional CNV references once more samples are sequenced over time?
+We’re considering validating copy number variant analysis for a whole genome/whole exome analysis using a total of 25 samples.
+Will that essentially suffice for our initial needs and thereafter subsequently include additional copy number variant references once more samples are sequenced over time?

 We recommend having a reference set composed of 30 samples as we have found that our software performs best with this condition.
 However, it is an iterative process so if you have 25 samples, you can start with those references and then continue to add your references as you go.